-Invested capital or capital expenditures refers to cash outlays the company uses to purchase physical assets such as land, buildings, and equipment in order to improve operations.
+Invested capital or capital expenditures refers to cash outlays the company uses to purchase physical assets, such as land, buildings, and equipment, in order to improve operations.

-Although a positive FCF is desired, it could also be negative assuming over extension of capital expenditures or weak cash flow from operating activities.
+Although a positive FCF is desired, it could also be negative, assuming over extension of capital expenditures or weak cash flow from operating activities.

-A positive FCF indicates the company has excess cash which it can put back into the business for further growth, or increase dividend payouts or reduce the number of shares outstanding.
+A positive FCF indicates the company has excess cash, which it can put back into the business to further growth, increase dividend payouts, or reduce the number of shares outstanding.
 All of these are looked upon favorably.

 Appendix: